 John Tursi TRADE-TECHNICAL scholarship: John and his wife Doris loaned the club money for the down payment on the original Thrift Shop.
 Long after it was repaid, John worked faithfully in the back room as a volunteer with a “twinkle in his eye” and a story to share.
 He was a pillar of Anacortes volunteerism who made many significant donations toward the betterment of our community.

 Doris Tursi WOMEN IN TRANSITION scholarship: Doris and her husband John loaned the club money for the down payment on the original Thrift Shop and served as club president in 1962-63 and 1970-71.
 She was actively involved in SIA and in the community at large.

 Scholarships made in memoriam include:

-Christine Munch MUSIC/ARTS/PHOTOGRAPHY scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
+Christine Munch MUSIC/ARTS/LITERATURE scholarship is made in memory of Christine Munch, a club member (2013-18) and watercolor artist.
 The scholarship is funded by her spouse, Jim Munch, and friends who have generously donated in memory of their beloved friend and sister.

 Susan Woolsey SPIRIT OF COMMUNITY scholarship honors Susan, who received the SIA “Woman of Distinction Award” in 1995.
 She was a tireless volunteer throughout the community and a voice of advocacy for community health and children’s services.
 The scholarship is funded by her daughter, Annette Woolsey, and other family friends.